matthew-brett/asterisk-blog/content/disapproval-of-heart.md

 > ministers and officials resorted to gross flattery in order to stay in the
 > good graces of the emperor.
 >
-> -- <cite>Sima Qian, Records of the Grand Historian; Han Dynasty III. p 76
+> -- <cite>Sima Qian, Records of the Grand Historian; Han Dynasty II (revised
-> Translated by Burton Watson, revised edition.
+> edition). pp 75-76 Translated by Burton Watson.
 Columbia University Press 1993